python-botogram/botogram/docs/api/bot.rst

       :return: A frozen instance of the current bot.

+   .. py:method:: edit(chat, message, text, [syntax=None, preview=True, extra=None])

+      With this method you can edit the text of a message the user already received.
+This allows you to do a lot of interesting things, like live-updating information or showing paginated results: you just need to provide the id of the **message**, the id of the **chat** in which the message was sent, the new **text** of the message, and if you want to show the **preview**.
+The **syntax** parameter is for defining how the message text should be processed by Telegram (:ref:`learn more about rich formatting <tricks-messages-syntax>`).

+      Please remember you can only edit messages your bot sent to the user.

+      :param int chat: ID of the chat in which the message was sent
+      :param int message: ID of the message you want to edit
+      :param str text: The new text of the message
+      :param bool preview: Whether to show link previews.
+      :param str syntax: The name of the syntax used for the message.
+      :param object extra: An extra reply interface object to attach.

+   .. py:method:: edit_caption(caption, [extra=None])

+      With this method you can edit the caption of the media attached to a message the user already received.
+This allows you to do a lot of interesting things, like live-updating information or showing dynamic
+      subtitles: you just need to provide the new **caption**.

+      Please remember you can only edit messages your bot sent to the user.

+      :param str caption: The new caption of the media file.
+      :param object extra: An extra reply interface object to attach.

    .. py:method:: send(chat, message[, preview=True, reply_to=None, syntax=None, extra=None, notify=True])

       This method sends a message to a specific chat.
 The chat must be